scrtlabs/SecretNetwork/docs/validators-and-full-nodes/sentry-nodes.md

 To setup your sentry node architecture you can follow the instructions below:

-Validators nodes should edit their .secretd/config/config.toml:
+Validators nodes should edit their `.secretd/config/config.toml`:

 ```bash
 nano /.secretd/config/config.toml
 ```

-Proceed to make the following changes.
+Proceed to make the following changes:

 ```bash
 # Comma separated list of nodes to keep persistent connections to